This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-- Keep the area clean by removing spilled seeds, trimming shrubs, and storing birdseed in airtight, rodent-proof containers.
+- Keep the area tidy by cleaning up fallen seeds, trimming nearby shrubs, and storing birdseed in airtight containers that are rodent-proof.

 Choosing The Right Bird Feeder